NumEconCopenhagen/projects-2024-Simon-C-og-Jens-H/dataproject/README.md

 The data is collected from Danmarks Statistik, DST, with data concerning memberships collected at IDRAKT01 (https://www.statistikbanken.dk/IDRTIL01) and data concerning attendance collected at IDRTIL01 (https://www.statistikbanken.dk/IDRTIL01)

+The results of the project can be seen by running dataproject.ipynb.

 Dependencies: Apart from a standard Anaconda Python 3 installation, the project requires the following installations: